monikakaron/monikakaron.github.io/_posts/2022-10-04-Setting some facts straight.md

 _Photo by Tuenlines.com_

 I do realise my limitations, at least some of them...
-Starting from scratch still means that I need some good samaritan having mercy to help me to kick out from my "starting blocks".
+Starting from scratch still means that I need some good samaritan having the mercy to kick me out from my "starting blocks".
 That person for me was (and still is) my baby brother.
 So, I have **_not_** installed:

 * [GitHub](https://github.com/)
 * [Jekyll](https://jekyllrb.com/)